k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 ### Metrics/Assurance DB

 This database collects agents' functionality, token usage, and other metrics during agent sessions.
 SQLite (for development) and PostgreSQL databases are supported out-of-the-box.
-The Metrics database tables are created automatically during AI Fusion deployment.
+The Metrics database tables are created automatically during aifusion LU deployment.
 For more information, see [here]().